 What do I get in my race day pack?

 Participants will receive an official race number, bike and helmet stickers, electronic timing chip and security wristband in their race pack.

 What time should I arrive?

-You should arrive 60 minutes before your start to get your gear setup in the correct row in transition before warming up and making your way to the start line.
-See the individual challenge start times on our website.
+You should arrive 60 minutes before your start to get your gear set up in the correct row in transition before warming up and making your way to the start line.

 How do I use a number belt?

 A number belt is an elasticated belt that carries your race number and allows you to swap it from front on the runs to the back on the bike - it also means that you don't have to put safety pins through your clothing!
 You simply attach your number to the race belt and then put the race belt around you.